-Look Online for Health Insurance
+Shop Online for Private Health Insurance

-Find a Local Insurance Agent
+Find a Local Agent

-One of the advantages of using an agent is that he can help you determine if the plan you want meets the qualifications for the Affordable Care Act.
-An insurance agent can help you determine exactly what you need and the best option from the available plans.
+One of the advantages of using an agent is that they can help you determine if the plan you want meets the qualifications for the Affordable Care Act.
+An insurance agent can help you decide exactly what you need and the best option from available plans.
 It can be helpful to have the extra input when shopping for your policy.

 Take advantage of any associations that you may belong to.
 Often alumni organizations or professional organizations offer a discount on different insurance programs.
-If you belong to a guild or a union you may find that you can purchase insurance through them, as well.
-It does not take long to research this information and it can save you a lot of money.
-If you are under the age of twenty-six and single, you may consider staying on your parents plan.
-You can offer to pay the difference in premium, but this may be a good option while you look for your first job.
+If you belong to a guild or a union, you may find that you can purchase insurance through them as well.
+For example, the IATSE offers two national health insurance plans and notes that locals may also administer their own plans.

 Choose the Right Type of Policy